Milywayz/Password-Generator/README.md

 ## Usage

 The usage of this application is to generate a random new password after given the options the user selected.<br>
+Password Length, Uppercase Alphabet, Lowercase Alphabet, Numbers, and Special Character Options for the user to select.<br>

+## License

+N/A

+## Features

 Password Length Option:
 ![Alt text](./assets/Length-image.png)